sahanajoshi/dnacataglance/README.md

 To see the stats of the DNAC, run the bash script:
         ./dnac_stats.sh
 Follow the prompts, and enter the maglev/ admin passwords when prompted.

+For detailed instructions on setting up the scripts and other requirements, please refer to the Deplyment Guide in this repository.